 The Aswan Dam

 The British built a dam in the city of Aswan in southern Egypt in 1902.
-What is now called the Aswan Low Dam or the Old Aswan Dam was, at that time, the largest masonry dam in the world.
-Despite its size, the original Aswan Dam was unable to provide Egypt with proper control of the great river.
-Further, the original dam did not hold back a large reservoir of water for use in the dry season.
+What is now called the Aswan Low Dam was, at that time, the largest masonry dam in the world.
+Despite its size, the original Aswan Dam could not provide Egypt with proper control of the great river.

 The Aswan High Dam was completed in 1970.
-The new dam was able to control the annual flooding of the Nile, but it created both benefits and consequences for the Egyptian people.
-By holding back water, the Aswan Dam created Lake Nasser, the world’s largest man-made lake.
-The water from Lake Nasser provided new fishing areas.
-The Aswan Dam also makes it possible for Egyptian farmers to grow an extra crop each year by releasing water into the Nile during the dry season.
+The new dam controlled the annual flooding of the Nile, but it created both benefits and consequences for the Egyptian people.
+The water held back by the Aswan Dam created Lake Nasser, the world’s largest manufactured lake.
+The water from Lake also Nasser provided new fishing areas in southern Egypt.
+Additionally, by releasing water into the Nile during the dry season, Egyptian farmers can grow an extra crop yearly.
 The dam has also helped tourism in Egypt because the height of the Nile is now reliable enough for cruise ships to travel the ancient river’s waters throughout most of the year.

-Critics charged that building the Aswan Dam was unwise.
-The project was far more expensive than originally expected.
-Further, since the creation of the Aswan Dam, the farmers along the banks of the Nile River have had to use expensive fertilizers in place of the topsoil provided by the river silt.
+Critics charged building the Aswan Dam was unwise.
+The project was more expensive than expected.
+Further, since the creation of the Aswan Dam, the farmers north of Aswan have had to use expensive fertilizers in place of the topsoil provided by the river silt.
 Fish had once fed on the silt, and the people downstream depended on fishing from the river.
-Without the food in the muddy water, fewer fish are able to survive.
+Without the muddy water, fewer fish survive.
 The human impact of the Aswan High Dam was also great.
 More than 100,000 Egyptian people and an additional 50,000 Sudanese people were forced to move because their homes would soon be under the water held back by the Aswan High Dam.

 Resources